Mastering Linear Equations in One Variable Questions on the SAT

 Isolate the Variable

-Use addition, subtraction, multiplication, or division to get the variable by itself on one side of the equation.
+Use addition, subtraction, multiplication, or division to get the variable by itself.

 Undo Addition or Subtraction

-If there’s a number added or subtracted from the variable, do the opposite operation on both sides of the equation to isolate the variable.
+If there is a number added or subtracted from the variable, do the opposite operation on both sides.

 Undo Multiplication or Division

-If the variable is multiplied or divided by a number, reverse the operation on both sides of the equation to get the variable alone.
+If the variable is multiplied or divided by a number, reverse the operation on both sides.

 Complete Example